escoats/comp423-course-notes/docs/tutorials/rust-setup.md

 4. Build your file with `cargo build`.
 This command compiles your human-readable program (Rust code) and links any necessary dependencies, turning them into an executable file (binary).

-5. Run your file with `cargo run`.
+5. Run your program with `cargo run`.
 This command runs the file created in the previous step!
 Your output should be:
 ```
 Hello COMP423!